5l1v3r1/csvabbrev/README.md

 Unlike gzip and other forms of binary compression, files compressed with `csvabbrev` can be joined with simple file concatenation.
 This is useful when working with many large CSV files.

 Another advantage of `csvabbrev` is that it deals with individual *lines* of the input file.
-If you kill `gzip` while it is compressing a CSV file, who knows if the resulting file represent valid CSV.
+If you kill `gzip` while it is compressing a CSV file, who knows if the resulting file represents valid CSV.
 With `csvabbrev`, you know that sending a SIGTERM will cause `csvabbrev` to flush the current line before terminating.
 This is especially useful when piping an infinite stream of CSV data into `csvabbrev`.

 # How it works